Lord Berners: Adult life

 In 1918, Berners became the 14th holder of the Berners Barony, after inheriting the title, property, and money from an uncle.
-His inheritance included Faringdon House, in Faringdon, Oxfordshire, which he initially gave to his mother and her second husband; on their deaths in 1931 he moved into the house himself.
+His inheritance included Faringdon House, in Faringdon, Berkshire, which he initially gave to his mother and her second husband; on their deaths in 1931 he moved into the house himself.
 In 1932, Berners fell in love with Robert Heber-Percy, 28 years his junior, who became his companion and moved into Faringdon House.
 Unexpectedly, Heber-Percy married a 21-year-old woman, Jennifer Fry, who had a baby nine months later.
 For a short time, she and the baby lived at Faringdon House with Heber-Percy and Berners.

 As well as being a talented musician, Berners was a skilled artist and writer.
 He appears in many books and biographies of the period, notably portrayed as Lord Merlin in Nancy Mitford's The Pursuit of Love.
 He was a friend of the Mitford family and close to Diana Guinness, although Berners was politically apathetic and was deeply dismayed by the outbreak of the Second World War.

 Berners was notorious for his eccentricity, dyeing pigeons at his house in Faringdon in vibrant colours and at one point entertaining Penelope Betjeman's horse Moti to tea.
 The interior of the house was enlivened with joke books and notices, such as "Mangling Done Here".
 Patrick Leigh Fermor, who stayed as a guest, recalled:

 "No dogs admitted" at the top of the stairs and "Prepare to meet thy God" painted inside a wardrobe.
 When people complimented him on his delicious peaches he would say "Yes, they are ham-fed".
 And he used to put Woolworth pearl necklaces round his dogs' necks [Berners had a dalmatian, Heber-Percy the retriever, Pansy Lamb] and when a guest, rather perturbed, ran up saying "Fido has lost his necklace", G said, "Oh dear, I'll have to get another out of the safe."

 Other visitors to Faringdon included Igor Stravinsky, Salvador Dalí, H. G. Wells, and Tom Driberg.

 His Rolls-Royce automobile contained a small clavichord keyboard which could be stored beneath the front seat.
 Near his house he had a 100-foot viewing tower, Faringdon Folly, constructed as a birthday present in 1935 for Heber-Percy, a notice at the entrance reading: "Members of the Public committing suicide from this tower do so at their own risk".
 Berners also drove around his estate wearing a pig's-head mask to frighten the locals.

 He was subject throughout his life to periods of depression which became more pronounced during the Second World War, when he had a nervous breakdown.
 He lived in lodgings for a period in Oxford where his friend Maurice Bowra got him a job cataloguing books.
 Following the production of his last ballet Les Sirènes (1946) he lost his eyesight.